PeerPiper/iframe-wallet-engine/README.md

-WIP
+# The Backend Engine that Powers the iFrame Wallet

-A Web3 Wallet in an iframe.
+WIP - A Web3 Wallet in an iframe.

+## Backend

+`./src/`

+## Frontend

+`./packages/svelte/`

+Frontend deployed to Github pages at `./docs/`